7 Simple Tips to Keep Avocados from Turning Brown

 The first tip to help keep avocados from oxidizing and keep them fresh is to leave the pit in half of the avocado, or even better, use only the half of the avocado without the pit.

 However, keep in mind that this only helps to preserve the part of the avocado that is in contact with the pit.
-Therefore, the part that is in contact with the air will oxidize rapidly and lose its freshness.
+Therefore, the part that is in contact with the air will turn brown quickly rapidly and lose its freshness.

-That’s why it is recommended to look for an alternative that imitates what the pit does, but that will cover the entire piece of the remaining avocado.
+That’s why you should look for an alternative that imitates what the pit does, but that will cover the entire piece of the remaining avocado.

 2. The onion method